A resource is a single Numbas exam, which students access via the VLE.

 You are shown a list of every question part in the exam.
 Click the pencil icon on the row corresponding to the part you want to change, and enter the new score.
 The new score is saved as you type, and the totals for the question and the whole exam are recalculated automatically.

 Numbas uses the SCORM standard to store data about attempts.
-By clicking on the SCORM data button, you can see all of the SCORM data model elements stored for a particular attempt.
+By clicking on the View raw SCORM data for this attempt button, you can see all of the SCORM data model elements stored for a particular attempt.

 This is most useful for debugging connection errors, to confirm that data has been saved.